 “It’s in the genes,” says Martha Turner Sotheby’s International Realty’s Circle of Excellence member Victoria Giammalva Minton of her chosen career.
 Raised in a family of real estate professionals, it was inevitable that Victoria would follow the path to real estate.
 A native Houstonian associated with Martha Turner Sotheby’s International Realty since 1991, she exhibits a natural talent for the business.

-Victoria listed and sold the most expensive home in River Oaks in 2011 – and did it in four days.
-“I don’t just wait for a listing to sell,” she says.
-“Over the years, I have developed a strong ability to assess a property’s value and I have an excellent history of attaining an average of 98 percent of list price for my sellers.
-I create a marketing plan for each listing to maximize market exposure.
-I know what it tales to get it sold with minimal days on market; after 20 years in the business, you pretty much get it down.
+Victoria Co-listed and sold the most expensive home in River Oaks in 2011- and did it in four days.
+"I don't just wait for a listing to sell," she says.
+"Over the years, I have developed a strong ability to assess a property's value and I have and excellent history of attaining at or above list price for my listings.
+I create a customized marketing plan for each listing to maximize market exposure.
+I know what it takes to get it sold with minimal days on the market; after 20 years in the business, you pretty much get it down.
 The key is building trust.
-If your clients trust you, they will listen and let you do your job.”
+If your clients trust you, they will listen and let you do your job."

 "I owe a lot of my success to Martha Turner who always preached Preparation meets Opportunity."
 Much of Victoria's time is spent on preparation: monitoring the market, previewing homes for Buyers, staying current on the Seller's competition, networking and attending professional seminars and legal updates.
 She is an advocate for her clients in every way and loves what she does.
 Growing up in Tanglewood, Victoria has extensive knowledge of the market both inside and outside the 610 Loop, and is a market expert in Tanglewood, River Oaks, Memorial, Southampton and West University area where she has lived for the past 20 years.